aschearer/LocWarden/README.md

 Run LocWarden and open the newly generated file `SteamPageLoc.txt`.
 In it you will find the above template with localized text replacing each format arg and repeated once per a language.
 Using this file, we can quickly cut and paste into Steam to localize our storefront!

+### Discovering Plugins
+At this point you may have everything you need to localize your game.
+But perhaps you want to know what other plugins are available?
+To discover what plugins are present in a DLL is easy.
+Just run Loc Warden as follows:

+    .\LocWarden.Console.exe -d .\Plugins\LocWarden.Plugins\LocWarden.Plugins.dll

+If the assembly contains Loc Warden plugins then their documentation will be printed to the console.
+For example the above yields:

+    Documentation for plugins in: .\Plugins\LocWarden.Plugins\LocWarden.Plugins.dll

+    Excel Importer
+            Imports languages stored as Excel files.

+    Templated Key Exporter
+            Takes a template file and exports a copy per language with parameters replaced with localized text.
+            Parameters:
+                    templateFile (string, required): File with keys in {[format args]}. outputFile (string, required): File to write results to.

+    Key Exporter
+            Exports designated keys as columns with each language as a row.
+            Parameters:
+                    keysListFile (string, required): File containing a list of keys, one per a line. outputFile (string, required): File to write results to.

+    Csv Exporter
+            Exports languages in a single CSV.
+            Parameters:
+                    outputFile (string, required): File to write CSV data to.

 ### Writing a Plugin
 This section is forthcoming.
 Thank you for your patience.